dmitrykoval/vinum/README.rst

 `pglast <https://github.com/lelit/pglast>`_ project.

-Query planning and execution phases are implemented in Python, while all physical operators are either implemented in C++ or use native kernels from Arrow or NumPy.
+Query planning and execution phases are implemented in Python, while all the physical operators are either implemented in C++ or use compiled vectorized kernels from Arrow or NumPy.
 The only exception to this is native python UDFs, which are running within interpreted Python.

 Query execution model is based on the vectorized model described in the prolific